-FINDINGS: DIGITISING URBAN LOGISTICS
+DIGITISING URBAN LOGISTICS: FINDINGS

-In January, the University of Groningen released a comprehensive report on Digitised Urban Logistics as part of GLEAM NSR's Work Package 1.
-The report provides a critical snapshot of how cities are using data to shape more effective, sustainable, and inclusive logistics policies.
+In January, the University of Groningen carried out comprehensive research on Digitised Urban Logistics as part of GLEAM NSR's Work Package 1.
+Stay tuned for the final report, currently under development, that will provide a critical snapshot of how cities are using data to shape more effective, sustainable, and inclusive logistics policies.